 Many years ago I heard Noam Chomsky lecture.
 He compared U.S. foreign policy to the way the mafia operates.
 That caught the audience’s attention.
 Everyone had seen The Godfather movie.
 Chomsky went on to explain that obedience to the Godfather was non-negotiable.
 Do what you're told and you’ll not only be protected but richly rewarded.
 And if you step out of line, the Godfather will come down on you.
 So it is with U.S. foreign policy.
 Dissent is not tolerated.
 Countries like Cuba, Nicaragua, Iran, Chile, Indonesia and others, with politics and systems that defied Washington, have felt the wrath of U.S. power.
 The U.S. rules the world.

 The consequences of capitalism during the pandemic have revealed glaring failures and monstrous brutalities.
 It’s a highly unstable economic system, careening from crisis to crisis.
 For a handful, it produces unparalleled levels of wealth.
-But for the many, if they even have a job, it’s a paycheck to paycheck existence.
+But for the many, if they even have a job, it’s a paycheck-to-paycheck existence.
 What are the priorities?
 The U.S. spends close to a trillion on the military.
 That’s more than the next ten countries combined.
 Compare that with the less than $50 billion allotted to the National Institutes of Health and the National Science Foundation.
-With robust funding it’s very likely we would have been better prepared for the pandemic and would not be the world leader in deaths.
+With robust funding, it’s very likely we would have been better prepared for the pandemic and would not be the world leader in deaths.
 The future?
 We will move toward a more humane and decent society or continue on our present destructive path.
+Interview by David Barsamian.